 If you have a long train that you don't think you'll be able to gather up, try using the toilet backwards!
 Simply reach down, lift up your skirt from the front (try to grab the innermost layer of lining and use that to gather the outer layers), and approach the toilet facing the wall.
 By straddling the toilet this way, you'll keep your train free and clear without having to lift your entire dress.
 You could also have a bridesmaid come in with you to lift up your train, just in case.

 For more form-fitting dresses, during your final fitting, see if you can wiggle the fitted part of your dress up and over your hips, leaving you more mobility and less skirt to deal with.
 This is a good argument for leaving just a teensy bit of room in the hips — which will make sitting at dinner much easier, too!

 And if all else fails, have whoever helped you put your dress on help you take it off in the restroom, then head into the stall in just your underwear before putting your dress back on.
 This is the most time-consuming option, so you'll want to time it so you're not missing anything major!
-Take time to use the restroom just before the ceremony, at the end of cocktail hour before you sit down for dinner, and after the toasts, both so you're gone at the least conspicuous moments and so whoever you've tapped to help you is still sober enough to keep your dress dry!
+Try to go just before the ceremony, at the end of cocktail hour before you sit down for dinner, and after the toasts so you're gone at the least conspicuous moments and so whoever you've tapped to help you is still sober enough to keep your dress dry!